YueChenkkk/CSN-SAPR/README.md

 # Introduction
   This is the source code of the paper *A Neural-network-based Approach to Identifying Speakers in Novels* presented on Interspeech 2021.
 It demonstrates the method to detect the speakers of the utterances in the novel given a fix range of contexts.
+Speaker-alternation-based revision is implemented in the evaluation script.
 The dataset on https://github.com/YueChenkkk/Chinese-Dataset-Speaker-Identification is included in ./data directory.

 # Usage
   Training: sh run_train.sh